DrakeWood/Better-Synergy-Menu/README.md

 ## Installation

-1. Visit the [Mod.io page](https://mod.io/g/melvoridle/m/better-synergy-menu) for Better Synergy Menu.
+Subscribe to the mod at the [Mod.io page](https://mod.io/g/melvoridle/m/better-synergy-menu) for a Better Synergy Menu.
-2. Follow the installation instructions on the page.

 ## Compatibility